-Washington Department of Corrections lists names of hundreds of inmates to be released in coming days due to coronavirus concerns
+Washington Department of Corrections names 1,100+ inmates to be released in coming days due to coronavirus concerns

 Inslee and the DOC have said as many as 950 people will be released from state prisons and work-release facilities and the governor has ordered Corrections Secretary Steve Sinclair to identify additional incarcerated people who may be vulnerable to the COVID-19 outbreak and who may be safely released into the community.

-The move came after the state Supreme Court, in a lawsuit brought by inmate advocates, ordered Inslee and Sinclair to take all available steps to protect the prison population from the pandemic.
+The move came after the state Supreme Court, in a lawsuit brought by inmate advocates, ordered Inslee and Sinclair last week to take “all necessary steps” to protect the prison population from the pandemic.

+The lawsuit by Columbia Legal Services seeks an order for the release of several thousand more people from state lockups.
+Nick Allen, an attorney for the group, acknowledged the governor’s order as a “a first step” but added “we don’t believe this order goes far enough.”
+The state Supreme Court is scheduled to hear oral arguments in the lawsuit on April 23.

+However, Republican lawmakers have criticized Inslee for okaying so many early releases.
+“The fact that the administration is acquiescing to a yet-unfinished court proceeding is troubling,” said Sen. Keith Wagoner, R-Sedro-Woolley, in a statement this week.